findy-network/findy-network.github.io/content/en/blog/docker-multi-arch/index.md

 Ok, so Docker takes care of the image selection when running images.
 How about building them then?
 There are [three strategies](https://docs.docker.com/buildx/working-with-buildx/#build-multi-platform-images).
 1. **QEMU emulation support in the kernel**: QEMU works by emulating all instructions of a foreign CPU instruction set on the host processor.
 For example, it can emulate ARM CPU instructions on an x86 host machine.
 The QEMU emulator enables building images that target another architecture than the host.
-1. **Multiple native nodes using the same builder instance**: With this approach, multiple hosts that run on different CPU architectures execute the build.
+1. **Multiple native nodes using the same builder instance**: Multiple hosts running on different CPU architectures execute the build with this approach.
 The build time is faster.
 The drawback is that it requires access to native nodes.
 1. **Stage in a Dockerfile for cross-compilation**: This option is possible with languages that support cross-compilation.
 Arguments exposing the build and the target platforms are automatically available to the build stage.
 The build command can utilize these parameters to build the binary for the correct target.

 From these three options, we chose the first one, as it seemed the most straightforward route.
 However, in our case, the third option might have worked as well since we are building with tools that support cross-compilation, Rust, and GoLang.

 A Docker CLI plugin, [buildx](https://docs.docker.com/buildx/working-with-buildx/), is required to build multi-architecture images.
+Using the buildx is almost the same as using the ordinary Docker build function.
 It extends the docker command with additional features, the multi-architecture build capability being one of them.
-Using buildx is almost the same as using the ordinary Docker build function.
-The target platform is added to the command wit the flag `--platform`.
+The target platform is added to the command with the flag `--platform`.

 Example of building Docker image with buildx for arm64:
 ```bash